Peaceful holidays : La Plagne is committed

 As winter approaches, it looks like being a rather different season for all mountain enthusiasts.

 Here in La Plagne, everything is ready to welcome you in an irreproachable format, something that is very important for us.
-The staff in the tourist office and all the resort’s professionals are preparing rigorously to be able to offer you booking and holiday conditions that are as stress-free as possible.
+The staff in the tourist office and all the resort’s professionals are prepared to offer you booking and holiday conditions that are as stress-free as possible.

 To answer your questions, this page is regularly updated to present all the latest information we have for you.